rioma96/Covid_Opinion_Leaders/README.md

 ---

-For any questions or issues, please open an issue in this repository or contact us at [your-email@example.com](mailto:luca.mariotti@unimore.it).
+For any questions or issues, please open an issue in this repository or contact us at [luca.mariotti@unimore.it](mailto:luca.mariotti@unimore.it).